 There is one exception of which I’m aware.
 To her credit, Slaughter previously tweeted her support for granting Edward Snowden clemency, a position which many in the administration, including the president, disagreed.

 It’s possible there are other exceptions, but, given her huge following, it’s a shame that Slaughter didn’t choose to more vociferously defend the right that Supreme Court Justice William Brennan said “all other liberties and rights flow from.”

 It’s perfectly true that Donald Trump is unhinged and hardly needed political precedent to go after press freedom in the way that he has.
 He’s proposed that the FBI should consider imprisoning journalists, hurled an impressive array of epithets at the media, suggested our libel laws should be “open[ed] up” to make it easier to sue, and arguably incited violence against the press.

 Other members of the administration have been equally aggressive.
 CIA Director Mike Pompeo has said Edward Snowden deserves to be executed.
 A journalist was arrested for asking Health and Human Services Secretary Tom Price a question.
-Justice Department investigations of leaks have tripled, under the auspices of Jeff Sessions, from the number that were open when Obama left office.
+Under the auspices of Jeff Sessions, the Justice Department investigations of leaks have tripled from the number that were open when Obama left office.
 And Sessions has made clear his intention to prosecute Julian Assange, a move that, no matter how you feel about Wikileaks and Assange, will render all journalistic outlets vulnerable to government prosecution for publishing classified materials.